obum/airbnb-clone-project/README.md

 Why it matters: Reduces the risk of accidental or intentional misuse of features and ensures users only see what they’re meant to.

+# CI/CD Pipeline
+CI/CD stands for Continuous Integration and Continuous Deployment (or Delivery)—a development practice that automates the process of testing, building, and deploying code.
+Think of it as a smart conveyor belt that moves your code from development to production with speed, safety, and consistency.

+## CI/CD Importance to this project
++ Faster Development Cycles: Developers can push code more frequently without waiting for manual testing or deployment steps.

++ Early Bug Detection: Automated tests run with every commit, catching issues before they reach production.

++ Consistent Deployments: Reduces human error by automating repetitive steps like building, packaging, and shipping code.

++ Scalability: Makes it easier to manage larger teams and more complex systems.

++ Confidence in Changes: You can roll out features, updates, or bug fixes quickly and reliably.

+## Tools used for CI/CD
++ GitHub Actions	Automates workflows directly in your GitHub repo (e.g., test & deploy on push)
++ Docker	Packages applications into containers for consistent environments
++ Jenkins	Highly customizable open-source automation server for building pipelines
++ CircleCI	Cloud-based CI/CD with seamless GitHub/GitLab integration
++ Travis CI	CI/CD tool often used with open-source projects
++ Terraform	Infrastructure as code—provision cloud resources alongside deployments
++ Kubernetes	Automates deployment and scaling of containerized applications